Branes and Representations of DAHA $C^\vee C_1$: affine braid group action on category: Geometry of Coulomb Branch

 \section{Geometry of Coulomb Branch}

-In this paper, we study the representation theory of the spherical DAHA, $\SH$, in terms of brane quantization in the 2d $A$-model on the moduli space of flat $\SL(2, \bC)$-connections over a four-punctured sphere.
-This geometric perspective provides novel insights into the representation theory of spherical DAHA.
-The main goal of this section is to investigate the geometry of the target space of the 2d sigma-model, which plays a central role in this approach.
+In this paper, we study the representation theory of the spherical DAHA $\SH$ via brane quantization in the two-dimensional $A$-model whose target is the moduli space of flat $\SL(2,\bC)$-connections on a four-punctured sphere.
+The purpose of this section is to describe the relevant geometry of the target space that will be used throughout the paper.

+We begin by recalling how $\SH$ arises from the deformation quantization of the coordinate ring of the $\SL(2,\bC)$ character variety of the four-punctured sphere.
+We then summarize the brane-quantization framework \cite{Gukov:2008ve} that we use to relate $\SH$-modules to $A$-branes.
+A central objective of this section is to identify compact Lagrangian submanifolds in the target geometry, as we will identify them to finite-dimensional $\SH$-modules in \S\ref{Sec:Brane_Finite_Rep}.
+For this purpose, we adopt the perspective of the Hitchin moduli space and analyze the Hitchin fibration, focusing in particular on the classification of its singular fibers.

-We follow the same strategy as that in \cite{Gukov:2022gei}, but the geometry of the moduli space becomes more intricate due to the presence of four ramification parameters.
-Consequently, the analysis in this section is more elaborate.
-However, the connection between the moduli space and the $D_4$ root system clarifies the underlying geometric structure, making it more transparent.
-Indeed, the $D_4$ root system proves to be a key factor that governs the geometry of the moduli space.
+Compared with the situation studied in \cite{Gukov:2022gei}, the presence of four ramification parameters makes the fibration structure more involved.
+Nevertheless, the connection between the moduli space and the $D_4$ root system makes the underlying geometric structure transparent: it allows us to track the relevant cycles and their degenerations in a uniform way, and it will be used repeatedly in later sections.

 Metaphorically, the target space of the 2d sigma-model serves as the stage upon which the main actors—branes—will appear.
 With that in mind, let us proceed by carefully setting the stage for the forthcoming analysis.